-ON EGYPTIAN STAMPS WINTER DR. PERFINS by
+PERFINS ON EGYPTIAN STAMPS by DR. A. WINTER

 Primarily, they are part of a specialized Egyptian collection with particular emphasis as postal history items.
 On the other hand, such punctures (perfins) may be considered as an equivalent to an authenticity certificate.
 Forgers rarely puncture their forged stamps and, if this fact is of no interest for small valued stamps, generally genuine, it is quite a different matter as far as high values are concerned.
-For instance, the 2 Fr and 5 Fr of the second issue of Alex andria and Port Said (French P.O.'s) where forgeries definately exist.
+For instance, the 2 Fr and 5 Fr of the second issue of Alexandria and Port Said (French P.O.'s) where forgeries definately exist.